 Your child’s initial visit with us will include a thorough physical exam by one of our expert pediatric gastroenterologists, medical and family history, and questions about the frequency and severity of your child’s symptoms.

-Based on our findings, we may then perform further tests:
+Based on our findings, we may recommend additional tests, including:

 - blood and urine tests